robenkleene/software-references/microsoft-excel.md

 - Input: Something meant to be changed
 - Calculation: Something that is output

+## Delimited Data

+To add comma- or tab-delimited data, paste it into one cell, then select "Data" -> "Text to Columns"

+1. Paste the data into one cell

 ## Tables

 - Select a range and "Home" -> "Format as Table"